 In our August 2021 report, we found OPD in compliance with Task 24 for the first time since the Court reactivated these Tasks in 2018; and in April 2022, we found OPD in compliance with Task 25.
+We also found OPD in compliance with Tasks 24 and 25 in our first sustainability period status report.

-To assess compliance, we reviewed 37 UOF reports that occurred between March 1-May 31, 2022.
-We reviewed all Level 3 UOF reports (11) and a sample of Level 4 UOF reports (26).
-In accordance with the Order issued May 12, 2022 establishing the sustainability period, we reviewed these UOF reports with a member of OPD's Office of Internal Accountability (OIA) serving as the Department's NSA sustainability liaison.
-We did not review the field reporting of any Level 1 or Level 2 use of force for this report.
+To assess compliance for this report, we reviewed 29 UOF reports that occurred between June 1 -August 31, 2022.
+We reviewed all Level 3 UOF reports (eight) and a sample of Level 4 UOF reports (21).
+In accordance with the Order issued May 12, 2022, establishing the sustainability period, we reviewed these UOF reports with a member of OPD's Office of Internal Accountability (OIA) serving as the Department's NSA sustainability liaison.
+Between October 25-November 11, 2022, we also reviewed three Level 2 uses of force for which a Force Review Board (FRB) was held, and one Level 1 use of force for which an Executive Force Review Board (EFRB) was held.
+The EFRB was scheduled for additional dates in December due to extensive follow-up that was needed.
+Where concerns with field reporting existed, the concerns were appropriately addressed by the Boards.
+We discuss only Level 3 and 4 uses of force in this assessment.

-First NSA Sustainability Period Report of the Independent Monitor for the Oakland Police Department October 3, 2022 Page 12 of 35
+Second NSA Sustainability Period Report of the Independent Monitor for the Oakland Police Department December 22, 2022 Page 12 of 32

-This report covers Level 3 and 4 UOF reports completed by OPD between March 1-May 31, 2022.
-All 37 of the cases we reviewed for this time period occurred after the publication of Special Order 9196, which clarified the use of force policy; and after Special Order 9202, issued on February 27, 2020, which temporarily modified the requirements for reporting Type 32 uses of force.
+This report covers Level 3 and 4 UOF reports completed by OPD between June 1-August 31, 2022.
+All 29 of the cases we reviewed for this time period occurred after the publication of Special Order 9196, which clarified the use of force policy; after Special Order 9202, issued on February 27, 2020, which temporarily modified the requirements for reporting Type 32 uses of force; and after Special Order 9208, issued on April 27, 2022, which defined the finalized reporting requirements for Level 4, type 32 uses of force.